uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 # Next steps
 [Next steps]: #next-steps

-- support more types of content: configuration management data, OS images, container images
+- support more types of content: configuration management data, OS images, container images, autoinstallation profiles, etc.
+- support synchronizing partial software channel clone chains.
+Eg. in a content liecycle structure with vendor -> qa -> prod, only sync the vendor and prod channels with a clone link being created at the receiving end
+- support automatic (eg. nightly) synchronization of content
 - support an API-based transport, if needed
 - drop the current ISS implementation
   - full backwards compatibility of all commandline flags is left as an implementation detail, it's probably achievable
   - dropping the old ISS implementation could save about ~9k LOC, as measured by `cloc backend/server/importlib/*Import* backend/satellite_exporter/ backend/satellite_tools/exporter/ backend/satellite_tools/*sat*ync*`
+- optionally support Organization mapping
-- support syncing repo metadata, in order for them not to necessarily be regenerated on the ISS Slave
+- optionally support syncing of repo metadata, in order for them not to necessarily be regenerated on the ISS Slave
 - allow downloading of files from locations other than the ISS Master - SCC, a closer Proxy, third-party repos...
 - offer a UI for ISS in general.
 Current implementation does not have one
 - integrate with the Content Lifecycle Management functionality: automatically sync after content is finalized